6 Dimensions of Data Quality, Examples, and Measurement

 Data Conformity Quality Dimension-iCEDQ

-Below are two examples of data conformity:
+Below are two examples of the data conformity DQ dimension:

 1. Format Conformity